EGGPLANT PUTTANESCA

-Eggplant puttanesca is a perfect blend of tender eggplant, spicy red pepper flakes and salty olives and capers, with a slight touch of sweetness from the sauce.
+Eggplant puttanesca is a perfect blend of tender eggplant, spicy red pepper flakes, and salty olives and capers, with a slight touch of sweetness from the sauce.
 It’s absolutely a meal to fulfill all your senses, leaving you wanting more!

 It’s been years since I’ve had eggplant, and I’m so glad I gave this Eggplant Puttanesca recipe a try.
 Both hearty and healthy, this eggplant pasta sauce is absolutely delicious!

 This is a warm and cozy eggplant pasta meal with a rustic feel that I love.
-Ready in 30 minutes and only 8 ingredients, it makes an easy vegan weeknight meal the whole family will love.
+Ready in 30 minutes with only 8 ingredients, it makes an easy vegan weeknight meal the whole family will love.
 And the leftovers are even better!

 To add a little freshness to your pasta meal, this Vegan Caesar Salad is a perfect starter or side to eggplant puttanesca with pasta!

-Eggplant is simmered with onion, olives, capers and tomato sauce creating a wonderfully flavorful and hearty eggplant pasta sauce that’s perfect with your favorite pasta.
+Eggplant is simmered with onion, olives, capers, and tomato sauce, creating a wonderfully flavorful and hearty eggplant pasta sauce that’s perfect with your favorite pasta.

 Here is everything you’ll need:

-- Pasta (penne, rigatoni, rotini, elbow, etc.)
+• Pasta – Use penne, rigatoni, rotini, elbow, etc.

 How To Make Eggplant Puttanesca